RitaAndAurora/kijimi-babu-frik/MANUAL.md

 Note also that for Babu Frik to work optimally, **KIJIMI needs to have "CC receive" option enabled**.
 You'll find that option in the MIDI settings menu of KIJIMI and also in the extra controls panel of Babu Frik.

+**IMPORTANT NOTE**: When connecting to Babu Frik through a MIDI interface insetad of the "**Kijimi**" USB device, make sure that your interface is not filtering out MIDI sysex messages because these needed for proper communication between Babu Frik and KIJIMI.
+If you are having problems with the communication, try using the "**Kijimi**" USB device.

-**IMPORTANT NOTE**: Babu Frik only sends MIDI *control change* messages to the KIJIMI and does not handle any other kind of MIDI data.
+**IMPORTANT NOTE**: Babu Frik only sends MIDI *control change* and *sysex* messages to the KIJIMI and does not handle any other kind of MIDI data.
 To send *note on/off* messages form your keyboard to the KIJIMI, you need to configure the routing independently of Babu Frik (e.g. using your DAW, using some other MIDI routing application, or sending notes via the KIJIMI MIDI DIN5 connector).

 #### 2.2.3 Automatic scanning of MIDI devices